-- (1) Pursuant to applicable SEC rules, the number of performance shares reported in this column is the maximum number of performance shares issuable (200% of the amount outstanding at December 31, 2019) because the results for the performance shares that vested on December 31, 2019 were above target.
-However, the actual number of performance shares credited upon vesting will be based on AEP's actual performance over the applicable 3 year period. - (2) Pursuant to applicable SEC rules, the market value of the performance shares reported in this column was computed by multiplying the closing price of AEP's common stock on December 31, 2019 (\$94.51) by the maximum number of performance shares issuable set forth in the preceding column because the results for the performance shares that vested on December 31, 2019 were above target.
+- (1) Pursuant to applicable SEC rules, the number of performance shares reported in this column is the maximum number of performance shares issuable (200% of the amount outstanding at December 31, 2020) because the results for the performance shares that vested on December 31, 2020 were above target.
+However, the actual number of performance shares credited upon vesting will be based on AEP's actual performance over the applicable 3 year period. - (2) Pursuant to applicable SEC rules, the market value of the performance shares reported in this column was computed by multiplying the closing price of AEP's common stock on December 31, 2020 (\$83.27) by the maximum number of performance shares issuable set forth in the preceding column because the results for the performance shares that vested on December 31, 2020 were above target.
 However, the actual number of performance shares credited upon vesting will be based on AEP's actual performance over the applicable 3 year period. - (3) AEP's practice is to grant performance shares at the beginning of each year with a 3 year performance and vesting period.
 This results in awards for overlapping successive 3 year performance periods.
-These awards generally vest at the end of the
+These awards generally vest at the end of the 3 year performance period.
+The performance shares awarded for the 2018 - 2020 performance period, including associated dividend credits, vested at December 31, 2020 and are shown in the Options Exercises and Stock Vested for 2020 table below.
+The awards shown for the 2019 - 2021 and 2020 - 2022 performance periods include performance shares resulting from reinvested dividends which are subject to the same performance criteria as the underlying awards.

-- 3 year performance period.
-The performance shares awarded for the 2017 2019 performance period, including associated dividend credits, vested at December 31, 2019 and are shown in the Options Exercises and Stock Vested for 2019 table below.
-The awards shown for the 2018 2020 and 2019 2021 performance periods include performance shares resulting from reinvested dividends which are subject to the same performance criteria as the underlying awards. - (4) These restricted stock units were granted on February 20, 2017 and will generally vest, subject to the executive officer's continued employment, on May 1, 2020.
-The amounts shown include restricted stock units resulting from reinvested dividends. - (5) These restricted stock units were granted on February 19, 2018 and will generally vest, subject to the executive officer's continued employment, in two equal installments, on May 1, 2020 and May 1, 2021.
-The amounts shown include restricted stock units resulting from reinvested dividends. - (6) These restricted stock units were granted on February 18, 2019 and will generally vest, subject to the executive officer's continued employment, in three equal installments, on May 1, 2020, May 1, 2021 and May 1, 2022.
+- (4) These restricted stock units were granted on February 19, 2018 and will generally vest, subject to the executive officer's continued employment, on May 1, 2021.
+The amounts shown include restricted stock units resulting from reinvested dividends. - (5) These restricted stock units were granted on February 18, 2019 and will generally vest, subject to the executive officer's continued employment, in two equal installments, on May 1, 2021 and May 1, 2022.
+The amounts shown include restricted stock units resulting from reinvested dividends. - (6) These restricted stock units were granted on February 17, 2020 and will generally vest, subject to the executive officer's continued employment, in three equal installments, on May 1, 2021, May 1, 2022 and May 1, 2023.
 The amounts shown include restricted stock units resulting from reinvested dividends. - (7) These restricted stock units were granted as retention awards on February 18, 2019 and vest subject to the executive officer's continued employment.
-25% will vest on May 1, 2020, 37.5% on May 1, 2021 and 37.5% on May 1, 2022.
-The amounts shown include restricted stock units resulting from reinvested dividends.
+50% will vest on May 1, 2021 and 50% will vest on May 1, 2022.
+The amounts shown include restricted stock units resulting from reinvested dividends. - (8) Ms. Hillebrand's performance units and restricted stock units either vested or were canceled due to the elimination of her position and severance on December 31, 2020.

-Option Exercises and Stock Vested for 2019
+Option Exercises and Stock Vested for 2020

-The following table provides information with respect to the vesting of RSUs and performance shares in 2019 that were granted to our named executive officers in previous years.
-The named executive officers did not exercise any stock options in 2019.
+The following table provides information with respect to the vesting of RSUs and performance shares in 2020 that were granted to our named executive officers in previous years.
+The named executive officers did not exercise any stock options in 2020.

-Option A Awards Stock Awards
+Option Awards Stock Awards

-Name Number of Shares Acquired on Exercise (#) Number of Shares Acquired on Vesting (#)(1) Value Realized on Vesting (\$)(2)
+Name Number of Shares Acquired on Exercise (#) Value Realized on Exercise (\$) Number of Shares Acquired on Vesting (#)(1) V alue Realized on Vesting (\$)(2)

-Nicholas K. Akins 157,857 \$ 14,628,489
+Nicholas K. Akins 151,882 \$ 12,590,383

-Brian X. Tierney 42,154 \$ 3,905,917
+Brian X. Tierney 45,468 \$ 3,759,471

-David M. Feinberg 25,537 \$ 2,364,344
+Lisa M. Barton - - 29,880 \$ 2,467,233

-Lisa M. Barton 25,095 \$ 2,326,796
+David M. Feinberg 26,990 \$ 2,237,897

-Lana L. Hillebrand 20,094 \$ 1,861,341
+Lana L. Hillebrand (3) - - 28,382 2,342,002